voltek62/SentryFeed/Privacy-Policy.md

 **Permissions Justification**
 - **activeTab**: Needed to analyze and modify the LinkedIn feed in real-time.
 - **storage**: Used to save user preferences, such as filtering settings and API configurations.
-- **host permissions (linkedin.com)**: Required to read and process LinkedIn content for filtering purposes.
+- **host permissions (linkedin.com, x.com)**: Required to read and process LinkedIn/X content for filtering purposes.

 **Security Measures**
 - The extension does not execute remote code or store external scripts.